EternityForest/AnyoneCanDoIt/MathELI5.md

 Of course, in real science, words are used more precisely, and people are usually expected to know what they mean.
 But in everyday writing, this stuff is well known to be confusing.

+## Modulo

+In programming languages, the percent sign often means modulo.
+Which has absolutely nothing to do with percents.

+Modulo means essentially to wrap around.

+1%2 is one.
+2%2 is zero.
+3%2 is one again.
+When the input number would be equal to the modulo number, we set it back to zero.

+There are apparently tons of variations implemented by languages that are not actually modulo, and handle negative numbers in odd ways that deal with negative numbers differently, but we can ignore those for now.

+Note that you can use this to tell if a number is even.
+If N is even, N%2 Will be zero.
+You can also use this to detect every 3rd or 4th or whateverth number, N%5 will be zero at every 5th number.

 ## Averaging